hcomet/cydWeeWX/WOKWi/README.md

 Addtionally uncommenting either `CYD_WWX_WOKWI_ENTER_AP_AT_BOOT` or `CYD_WWX_WOKWI_SHOW_ERROR_STATE` will cause cydWeeWX to boot into different states in WOKWi.

 Both WOKWi options require a merged binary that combines the bootloader, partition table, application code and data partitions.
-Once you have built your own cydWeeWX binary you will need to go to build folder and find the ***cydWeeWX.ino.merged.bin*** file.
+Once you have built your own cydWeeWX binary you will need to go to the build folder and find the ***cydWeeWX.ino.merged.bin*** file.
 This should be a 4096KB file.

-**IMPORTANT:** Firmware built for the WOKWi Simulator WILL NOT run properly on the physical cydWeeWX.
+**IMPORTANT:** Firmware built for the WOKWi Simulator **WILL NOT** run properly on the physical cydWeeWX.
 You may also need to switch back the ***User_Setup.h*** file to properly support a physical cydWeeWX.

 ## WOKWi Simulator for VS Code Configuration